top of page

 The style

-This film is a visual essay that will entertain as well as educate.
-Stylistically it interweaves live action footage with animation, minimal narration and music.
-The music for the film’s soundtrack is a mix of Telugu film songs, Rap songs, Urdu shairi narrated to music and original background music composed for the film.
 The animations have been created by contributing artists.
-Each animation relates to a particular aspect of the city culture that we wish to celebrate, and, we have styled the animations in a range of remarkable local art and craft forms: the Amir Ali story in the style of Tholabommalata/ Shadow Puppetry, that of Renukamma Yellammma in that of Cheriyal painting ; the story of the Kagazi Burj is done as a combination of live action and animation in the Deccan miniature painting style.
+Each animation relates to a particular aspect of the city culture that we wish to celebrate, and, we have styled the animations in a range of remarkable local art and craft forms: the Amir Ali story in the style of Tholabommalata/Shadow Puppetry, that of Renukamma Yellammma in that of Cheriyal painting ; the Biryani Shah Tekri folklore is presented in the style of Bidri craft; the story of the Kagazi Burj is done as a combination of live action and animation in the Deccan miniature painting style.
 The live action footage throughout the film presents the current transitioning city.
-The film will utilize all of this to engage and entertain, to trigger a response in the viewer towards valuing and sustaining the rocks & allied ecology and culture that still remains in Hyderabad.
-We are strongly encouraged by the thrilling responses so far to the trailer (Click to view)!
+The film utilizes all of this to engage and entertain.
+It has triggered overwhleming response in viewers so far, towards valuing and sustaining the rocks & allied eco-culture that still remains in Hyderabad.
+We are strongly encouraged by the thrilling responses so far to the Outreach Program (Click to view)!

 Anchor 4